boredzo/impluse-hfs/NOTES.md

 - '\`', 'á'
 - 'à', 'á'

-The above table matches `RelString` if `RelString` (case-insensitive, diacritic-distinguishing) returns -1 for each of these pairs.
+`FastRelString`'s table matches `RelString` if `RelString` (case-insensitive, diacritic-distinguishing) returns -1 for each of these pairs.

 If original `RelString` instead compares 'à' correctly (as 0x41, 0x84), it should compare _after_ á, as is the case with ò and ó.